prvdmwrong/prvdmwrong/docs/index.md

 </p>

 <p>
 No longer.
-Built on a proven service provider architecture, cherish a development experience that fades into the background.
-Create service providers to handle the top level logic of your game, baked with natural type-safety, dependency resolution/inversion, and first-class lifecycles.
+Prvd 'M Wrong builds upon the proven service provider architecture.
+Create service providers to handle the top level logic of your game, baked with natural type-safety, dependency resolution, and first-class lifecycles.
 </p>

 <p>
 From simple foundations, concepts naturally combine and expand with minimal learning.
-Even after year long hiatuses, you will find your code easy to navigate and understand.
+Even after year long hiatuses, you will find your game easy to navigate and understand.
 Randoms will approach you and ask, <i>"do you make a six-figure salary?"</i>
 </p>